 Teacher-Centered vs. Student-Centered Interventions

-The entirety of education and many pedagogical strategies implemented in the 20th century and too far into the 21st century are based on a specific type of behavioral and physiological response.
+The entirety of education and many pedagogical strategies implemented in the 20th century and too far into the 21st century is based on a specific type of behavioral and physiological response.
 What do these practices have in common?
 They are educational practices rooted in behavioral responses linked to the dominion of others for obedience and control.
 In observation of these strategies, the question arises: who is benefiting most from these teaching strategies, teachers, or students?
 Worse—what effect does fear-based teaching have on students?

 Teacher-Centered Instructional Strategies

 The execution of contemporary didactic instructional methodologies can be synced with dominion and control, with the teacher being the authority and the student a passive participant.
-These instructional strategies are referred to as teacher centered.
+These instructional strategies are referred to as teacher-centered.

 Student-Centered Instructional Strategies

 Student centered instructional strategies like inquiry-based pedagogy, experiential-based learning, problem-based learning, and case-based learning, based in constructivist theories, show promise in advancing students’ abilities to solve complex problems and to think critically.
 Student-centered pedagogical strategies foster freedom, autonomy, and intellectual fulfillment.
-Thanks to groundbreaking advances in technology, we’ve only recently been able to study and measure physiological responses to student centered learning environments and instructional methodologies.
+Thanks to groundbreaking advances in technology, we’ve only recently been able to study and measure physiological responses to student-centered learning environments and instructional methodologies.